eploko/broccoli-watchify/README.md

 ### 1.0.0

-* no longer use watchify directly, as we do not require its watcher and it is not configurable.
+* No longer use watchify directly, as we do not require its watcher and it is not configurable.
 Rather we populate the cache, the same way watchify does.
-* stable output, so downstream plugins don't invalidated if our output doesn't change
+* Stable output, so downstream plugins aren't invalidated if our output doesn't change.
-* much faster
+* Much faster.
-* basic tests
+* Basic tests.
-* browserified files are browserified relative to the broccoli inputPath not the realpath.
+* Browserified files are browserified relative to the broccoli `inputPath`, not the realpath.

 ### 0.2.0